AdobeDocs/marketo.en/help/marketo/product-docs/account-based-marketing/target/named-accounts/lead-to-account-matching.md

 >[!NOTE]
 >
->**Definition**
->
 >**Lead-to-Account Matching** is a built-in feature of Marketo Account Based Marketing.
 It uses fuzzy logic to automatically match leads to the right named accounts in near real-time.
 These named accounts could be CRM accounts or Marketo companies.

 Marketo Lead-to-Account Matching follows a 4 step process:

 **Step 1 -** Our matching process begins by using key information on the lead records, such as:

-*

-    * Email Domain (e.g. acme.com)
+* Email Domain (e.g., acme.com)
 * Inferred company name from IP address
 * Company name - This could be CRM account name or lead company name attribute e.g. came from form fill out

 **Step 2 -** We normalize the company names that we find based on various lead attributes (e.g. Acme Inc. and Acme Corp are automatically normalized to Acme).
 This step ensures we have a single representation of the named account in Marketo, and can see all the leads within a single named account.

 **Step 3 -** We partition matched leads into 2 buckets: Strong Match and Weak Match.

-*

 * Weak-matched leads appear on the named accounts which then can be resolved manually.

 **Step 4 -** We present a list of proposed companies with strong and weak matches.
 When a named account is created based upon one of the proposed companies, we create matching rules to automatically associate new leads (e.g. lead filled out a form) going forward to the right named accounts.
 This way you can worry less about matching leads and more about obtaining revenue!